bottino/flowtmux/ReadMe.md

 # flowtmux

-flotmux is a tmux helper for the FlowTime (or Flowmodoro) method.
+flowtmux is a tmux helper for the FlowTime (or Flowmodoro) method.
 It's a variant of the pomodoro method designed to let the user reach a state of flow.

 ## Features (TODO)